A hazy amber libation with juicy notes of tangerine, apricot, grapefruit, mango, pleasant pineyness, and a bold caramel malt backbone.

 10. After the 5-minute hop boil has passed, remove the pot from heat.

-11. Open the can of Brewing Extract and LME and pour the contents into the hot mixture in your pot.
+11. Open the Boosters and sprinkle them in while stirring with a sanitized spoon, then open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
 This mixture of unfermented beer is called wort.

 12. Fill your fermenter with cold tap water to the mark 1 on the back.
 If using any other fermenter this would be approximately 1 gallon of water.

 13. Pour the wort, including the hop sacks, into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
 Leave the hop sacks in the wort for the duration of fermentation.
 (If you have a different fermenter top it off with cold water to the 8.5-liter mark).

 14. Stir your wort mixture vigorously with your sanitized spoon or whisk.

 15. Sprinkle the US-05 yeast into the keg, and screw on the lid.
 Do not stir.